cran/rquery/README.md

 The primary relational operators include:

 -   [`extend()`](https://winvector.github.io/rquery/reference/extend_nse.html).
 Extend adds derived columns to a relation table.
 With a sufficiently powerful `SQL` provider this includes ordered and partitioned window functions.
-This operator also includes built-in [`seplyr`](https://winvector.github.io/seplyr/)-style [assignment partitioning](https://winvector.github.io/seplyr/articles/MutatePartitioner.html).
+This operator also includes built-in [`seplyr`](https://winvector.github.io/seplyr/)-style [assignment partitioning](https://winvector.github.io/seplyr/articles/MutatePartitioner.html). `extend()` can also alter existing columns, though we note this is not always a relational operation (it can lose row uniqueness).
 -   [`project()`](https://winvector.github.io/rquery/reference/project_nse.html).
 Project is usually *portrayed* as the equivalent to column selection, though the original definition includes aggregation.
 In our opinion the original relational nature of the operator is best captured by moving `SQL`'s "`GROUP BY`" aggregation functionality.
 -   [`natural_join()`](https://winvector.github.io/rquery/reference/natural_join.html).
 This a specialized relational join operator, using all common columns as an equi-join condition.
 -   [`theta_join()`](https://winvector.github.io/rquery/reference/theta_join_nse.html).
 This is the relational join operator allowing an arbitrary matching predicate.